Get ready to take the GMAT exam!

 Research the programs you're interested in and understand the score range for admitted students.

-Keep in mind: the average score is not a minimum requirement, but it’s a useful benchmark.
+Keep in mind: the average score is not a minimum requirement, but it is a useful benchmark.
 Each GMAT score is associated with a percentile ranking, which schools use in their holistic admissions process.

 Percentile rankings indicate what percentage of test takers you performed better than.
 For example, a percentile ranking of 75% means that you performed better than 75% of other test takers, and 25% of test takers performed better than you.